Sanakhansk/Quizify/README.md

+🚀 Quizify - The Ultimate Quiz App!

-Quizify is an interactive quiz application built using HTML, CSS, and JavaScript.
-It allows users to test their knowledge on various topics with a dynamic and engaging interface.
+Welcome to Quizify – an interactive and engaging quiz application built with pure HTML, CSS, and JavaScript! 🎉 Test your knowledge, challenge yourself, and have fun while learning! 🧠✨

-Features
+🌟 Features

-Multiple-choice questions

-Timer-based quiz functionality

-Score tracking system

-Interactive UI with animations
+✅ Interactive UI with smooth animations 🎨

-Responsive design for desktop and mobile devices

-Ability to restart the quiz
+✅ Fully responsive – works on any device 📱💻
+✅ Restart and try again for better scores 🔄

-Technologies Used
+🛠️ Technologies Used

-HTML: Structure of the web pages
+🔹 HTML – Structuring the web pages

-CSS: Styling and layout
+🔹 CSS – Styling and enhancing the UI

-JavaScript: Dynamic functionalities and interactivity
+🔹 JavaScript – Adding dynamic interactivity